 As the number of algorithms and models made available to the computational scientist increases, there is a concomitant need to support the knowledge-based selection of solution components.
 This requirement is addressed by recommender systems, introduced earlier.
-Recommender systems are typically designed by organizing a battery of benchmark problems and algorithm/model executions, and subsequently mining it to obtain high-level rules that can form the basis of a recommendation.
+Recommender systems are typically designed by organizing a battery of benchmark problems and algorithm/model executions, and subsequently generalizing the results to obtain high-level rules that can form the basis of a recommendation.
+Such generalizations are typically obtained by data mining software [24,25] that seek to find higher order patterns hidden in data.
+The reader will be familiar with the beers-diapers discovery in commercial market basket data ('People who buy diapers in the afternoon are more likely to buy beer too') [26], but the role of data mining in computational science is a larger and more complicated application.
+Data mining thus constitutes a key computational technology, supporting traditional analysis, visualization, and design tasks [27].

-Such data mining thus constitutes a key computational technology, supporting traditional analysis, visualization, and design tasks [62].
-The reader will be familiar with the beers-diapers discovery in commercial market basket analysis ('People who buy diapers in the afternoon are more likely to buy beer too') [2], but the role of data mining in computational science is a larger and more complicated application.
-Like most of PSE work, recommender systems research has concentrated on both (i) creating reusable knowledge-bases for specific domains, and (ii) designing software architectures for the rapid prototyping of recommender systems.
-The PYTHIA kernel, described in [40], provides a database infrastructure for problem and method definition, experiment management, performance data analysis, and automatic mining of recommendation spaces.
+Like most of PSE work, recommender systems research has concentrated on both (i) creating reusable knowledgebases for specific domains, and (ii) designing software architectures for the rapid prototyping of recommender systems.
+The PYTHIA kernel, described in [28], provides a database infrastructure for problem and method definition, experiment management, performance data analysis, and automatic mining of recommendation spaces.
 Its generic design permits applications to structured domains such as PDEs, numerical quadrature as well as to more amorphous domains, such as watershed management.
 PYTHIA is built using the Postgres object-relational database system (for storage, retrieval, and management), Tcl/Tk (for interfaces and scripting), statistical software in C (for performance analysis), PROGOL (an induction package for data mining), and CLIPS (a production system shell for making recommendations).

 Recommender systems thus contribute directly to automated decision making and also have pedagogical uses in providing phenomenological explanations of their choices and selections.
-The recently concluded NSF SIDEKIC Workshop on PSEs underscores the importance of recommender systems in several key applications [15].
+The recently concluded NSF SIDEKIC Workshop on PSEs underscores the importance of recommender systems in several key applications [29].

-Once recommendations for models are configured, such choices and selections can be optimized to achive user-defined objectives.
-Multidisciplinary and multiple-objective optimization is a well-understood area of technology, and can thus be deployed immediately in the context of watershed management.
-In multidisciplinary optimization [12, 65, 66], a large system comprising several disciplinary components (e.g., hydrology, hydraulics, economics, biology) is optimized in parallel, by optimizing the subsystems concurrently using for each subsystem a detailed model in one discipline and approximate models for the other disciplines.
-There are several known successful strategies for managing the parallel optimizations and ensuring convergence [58].
+Once recommendations for models are configured, such choices and selections can be optimized to achieve userdefined objectives.
+Multidisciplinary and multipleobjective optimization is a well-understood area of technology, and can thus be deployed immediately in the context of watershed management.
+In multidisciplinary optimization [30,31,32], a large system comprising several disciplinary components (e.g. hydrology, hydraulics, economics, biology) is optimized in parallel, by optimizing the subsystems concurrently using for each subsystem a detailed model in one discipline and approximate models for the other disciplines.
+There are several known successful strategies for managing the parallel optimizations and ensuring convergence [33].

-Multicriteria optimization is typical in land use management, where there are contradictory goals for the involved stakeholders.
+Multicriteria optimization is typical in landuse management, where there are contradictory goals for the involved stakeholders.
 The approach is to find pareto optima, similar to game equilibria, where no one participant can unilaterally improve their position.
 Giving planners and managers a family of such optima permits them to consider a range of tradeoffs.
-Again, well understood theory and algorithms exist for multicriteria optimization that could be immediately deployed in land use management systems.
+Again, well understood theory and algorithms exist for multicriteria optimization that could be immediately deployed in landuse management systems.

-Those parts of optimization theory best known outside the mathematical sciences linear programming and derivative based algorithms-are perhaps the least useful in this context.
-There are direct search [44] and simplicial pattern search [49] algorithms that only require candidate points to be ranked; these methods coupled with statistical response surface methodology [31] can be very effective for the type of problems with sparse and noisy data encountered in landuse models.
+Those parts of optimization theory best known outside

+the mathematical sciences - linear programming and derivative based algorithms - are perhaps the least useful in this context.
+There are direct search [34] and simplicial pattern search [35] algorithms that only require candidate points to be ranked; these methods coupled with statistical response surface methodology [36] can be very effective for the type of problems with sparse and noisy data encountered in landuse models.
 There is certainly research work to be done on improved optimization techniques, but standard tools could be integrated with existing models quite quickly.

-3 Design of the L2W System
+Design of the L2W system